peterhohk/peterhohk/README.md

 # 🥬 Welcome to Peter's Profile 🥬
+Peter is...
-- Web designer and front-end developer since 2023
+- a web designer and front-end developer since 2023
-- Self-taught
+- self-taught
-- Is a cabbage (this is a lie)
+- a cabbage (this is a lie)

 ## Peter's coding experience
 | Level | Items |